Jasper Abraham murder case: Death of Kitosh

-Jasper Abraham was a British settler in the Colony of Kenya.
-The son of Charles Abraham, bishop of Derby from 1909 to 1927, he had a high social standing in the colony.
-Abraham maintained a farm, known as Kweresoi around 27 km from the town of Molo.
-Among Abraham's employees on the farm was an African labourer known as Kitosh.
-Aged around 30 Kitosh had worked for Abraham for 18 months, though he had tried to escape the farm in April 1923, alleging physical abuse.
+Jasper Abraham was a British settler in the Kenya Colony.
+The son of Charles Abraham, the bishop of Derby from 1909 to 1927, he had a high social standing among his fellow settlers.
+Abraham maintained a farm known as Kweresoi around 27 km from the town of Molo.
+One of Abraham's employees on the farm was an African labourer known as Kitosh.
+Aged around 30, Kitosh had worked for Abraham for 18 months, though he had tried to escape the farm in April 1923, alleging physical abuse.

-On 6 June 1923 Abraham, who was in bed with a back injury, leant one of his horses to a neighbour who was travelling to the railway station at Molo.
-The horse was pregnant so Abraham sent Kitosh with instructions to walk it back to the farm.
-A European settler named Polson said he saw Kitosh rising the horse and striking it in the belly with a stick.
+On 6 June 1923 Abraham, who was in bed with a back injury, lent one of his horses to a neighbour who was travelling to the railway station at Molo.
+The horse was pregnant, so Abraham sent Kitosh with instructions to walk it back to the farm.
+A European settler named Polson said he saw Kitosh riding the horse and striking her in the belly with a stick.
 Polson stated that he told Kitosh to dismount and walk back to Kweresoi.
 Polson visited Abraham the next day to relay events to him.
 Abraham told Polson that he was furious with Kitosh and vowed to "tear up the boy's labour ticket".

 Abraham confronted Kitosh on the evening of 10 June.
 He asked Kitosh who had given him permission to ride and received no answer.
 Abraham, who by his own admission "flew off the handle", pushed Kitosh into a shed and beat him with a leather rein.
 Abraham called two African farm labourers to hold Kitosh down whilst he struck him and later for three more men after Kitosh continued to struggle.
 Abraham had Kitosh spreadeagled over a wagon wheel and flogged him on the buttocks.
 The attack was witnessed by Abraham's brother Michael and another settler named Powell.
-Michael and Abraham both stated that they saw Abraham administer 15 or 20 blows before they left around dusk.
-Abraham afterwards continued to beat Kitosh, calling on his workers Kimesu arap Killel and Chuma arap Chebule to strike him 3-4 each.
+Michael and Powell both stated that they saw Abraham administer 15 or 20 blows before they left around dusk.
+Abraham afterwards continued to beat Kitosh, calling on his workers Kimesu arap Killel and Chuma arap Chebule to each strike him three to four times.
 Abraham judged that the men were too timid in their flogging and had a third worker, Bariche arap Chumia, take over.
-After five more stokes from Bariche Kitosh appeared to faint, but Abraham judged that he was feigning unconsciousness and threw four buckets of water over him.
+After five more strokes from Bariche, Kitosh appeared to faint, but Abraham judged that he was feigning unconsciousness and threw four buckets of water over him.